 Irish Vikings came from Norway and had brown hair, not blond, according to the largest ever DNA analysis of Viking remains.

-The new study, published by leading international journal "Nature", revealed that Irish Vikings didn't have the flowing blond hair commonly associated with the Scandinavian warriors.
+The study, published by leading international journal "Nature", revealed that Irish Vikings didn't have the flowing blond hair commonly associated with the Scandinavian warriors.

 The results of the six-year study found that there were clear ancestral differences between Irish Vikings and those across the Irish Sea in Great Britain.